11 Multi-media lessons To Inspire Change

 Teenagers care about doing things for themselves, they care about intrinsic respect and they care about finding their places in this world.

 We need to stop thinking of multi-media technology in terms of fancy bells and whistles.
 The only bells and whistles should be in the minds of your students.
 The right kind of technology provides a blank canvas for self-fulfilling creativity.

 When learners have understood the concept of taking the initiative, ask them for examples of when they have taken the initiative in their own lives, and then have them post their examples on a collaborative online sticky board such as Linoit.

-These examples should be colour-coded, as the next step is for teenagers to imagine areas of their lives in which they’d like to take the initiative, but are afraid to.
-The two different colours on the sticky board represent at a glance what they’ve done and what they want to do
+These examples should be color-coded, as the next step is for teenagers to imagine areas of their lives in which they’d like to take the initiative, but are afraid to.
+The two different colors on the sticky board represent at a glance what they’ve done and what they want to do

 With these colour-coded thoughts from teenagers, we begin an exciting journey into risk, responsibility and learning.

 In this life, we are all challenged by things we can’t control.
 Yet, no one tells us to stop trying to control them.

 If, as adults, we get lost from our moorings, how can we expect teenagers to be brave and resilient?

 The last thing we should do is teach them how to live and the best thing we can do is inspire them to really live.
 We can provide them with principles that help them to recognize how small actions inside their own circles of influence can have an impact on the bigger issues in their lives – the things outside their control.